protzermotzer/E6IMAGE/README.md

 Currently files other than images will be skipped and cannot be saved.

 ## General
 - When downloading, the visualiser's cancel button and close window button do not function properly.
-Please close the python window in order to stop termination.
+Please close the python window in order to end the program.